dericking/basicServerStatusGUI/README.md

 # Simple Server Status GUI Panel

-This project provides a simple graphical user interface (GUI) to monitor the status of a server and manage basic backups (assumed to be on external device).
+Provides a simple Python-based graphical user interface (GUI) to monitor the status of a server and manage basic backups (assumed to be on external device).
 The GUI is built using `ttkbootstrap` and `tkinter`.

 ## Features

-- Monitor server status using ping or HTTP response code (for when ping isn't allowed).
+- Monitor server status in simple manner using ping or HTTP response code (for when ping isn't allowed).
+  - GUI displays current status, and
-- Display the most recent online status time and a indicator of current status.
+  - Displays most recent time server was reachable.
-- Allows for a manual backup.
+- Allows for a manual backup using rsync (Linux or Mac) and is useful for backups in-between cron jobs.
-- View backup logs.
+- View backup logs which open in default system editor
+  - Linux via 'xdg-open', and
+  - Mac via 'open'.

 ## Requirements